PrioritySoftware/PrioritySoftware.github.io/_sdk/WINHTML.md

 EXECUTE WINHTML '-d' | '-dQ', 'document_name', 'table', 'linked_file', '-v', 'record_id', ['-trc', debug_file,] ['-s',] ['-e',]  ['-edoc' | '-signpdf',] ['output_file',] ['-o' |'-pdf' | '-wo' | '-wpdf',] ['-format', format_num,]   ['-lang', lang_num,] ['-AMAIL']
 ```
 ## WINHTML Parameters
 - '-d' - create document.
-Use '-dQ' instead if you want to print document with the default printer.
+- '-dQ' - Print document with the default printer.
+You can only print a single document (i.e., one specified as a record ID) when using this parameter.
 - 'document_name' – the internal name of the document, e.g. WWWSHOWORDER.
 - 'table, linked_file' – specify this if you are outputting a record from a linked table.
 Leave as empty quotes if you are outputting from a standard table, e.g.:
 EXECUTE WINHTML '-d', 'WWWSHOWORDER', '', '',